tml-epfl/adv-training-corruptions/README.md

 ## Models
-We provide all the models reported in Tables 3 and 4 in [this Google drive folder](https://drive.google.com/drive/folders/1drD6E3xX2ERjIuYoZjFleTZ7rr7WcYBq?usp=sharing).
+We provide all the models reported in the main tables in [this Google drive folder](https://drive.google.com/drive/folders/1drD6E3xX2ERjIuYoZjFleTZ7rr7WcYBq?usp=sharing).
 Additionally, some models are available via the Model Zoo of `RobustBench` (see [here](https://github.com/RobustBench/robustbench#common-corruptions)) where models can be loaded via one line (automatic download):
 ```python
 from robustbench.utils import load_model
 model = load_model(model_name='Kireev2021Effectiveness_RLATAugMix', dataset='cifar10', threat_model='corruptions')